Everything you ever wanted to know about the flexitarian diet

 You don’t even have to forget condiments and flavorings

-You don’t have to forgo your normal food additions when you become a Flexitarian; all-natural spices and fats are highly encouraged.
-Flavor your foods with low-cal sweet and savory spices like chili powder, cinnamon, crushed red chili flakes, cumin, Italian seasoning, pumpkin spice, chives, cilantro, ginger, or mint.
+When you become a Flexitarian, all-natural spices and fats are encouraged.
+Flavor your foods with chili powder, cinnamon, crushed red chili flakes, cumin, Italian seasoning, pumpkin spice, chives, cilantro, ginger, or mint.

-And when it comes to oils for cooking, try liquid versions like sesame, peanut, olive, flaxseed, sunflower, almond, and walnut—they’re low in saturated and trans fats in comparison to their solid counterparts, like butter.
+When it comes to oils for cooking, try sesame, peanut, olive, flaxseed, sunflower, almond, and walnut—they’re low in saturated and trans fats compared to solid fats, like butter.
 Real maple syrup is a natural sweetener and can be used on things like pancakes and waffles.

 It’s flexible for a reason